fabianhartmann2/Homekit-Switch/README.md

 #### Install our Plugin

-To install homebridge do a: `npm install -g homebridge-script2`
+To install homebridge-script2 do a: `npm install -g homebridge-script2`

 #### Install Shell Script